 The examples in this table present five different de-identification transformations:

 Two-way tokenization: Replaces the original data with a token that is deterministic, preserving referential integrity.
 You can use the token to join data or use the token in aggregate analysis.
 You can reverse or de-tokenize the data using the same key that you used to create the token.
 There are two methods for two-way tokenizations:

 - Deterministic encryption (DE): Replaces the original data with a base64-encoded encrypted value and doesn't preserve the original character set or length.

 - Format-preserving encryption with FFX (FPE-FFX): Replaces the original data with a token generated by using format-preserving encryption in FFX mode.
 By design, FPE-FFX preserves the length and character set of the input text.
 It lacks authentication and an initialization vector, which can cause a length expansion in the output token.
-Other methods, like DE, provide stronger security guarantees and are recommended for tokenization use cases unless length and character-set preservation are strict requirements, such as backward compatibility with legacy data systems.
+Other methods, like DE, provide stronger security and are recommended for tokenization use cases unless length and character-set preservation are strict requirements, such as backward compatibility with legacy data systems.

 One-way tokenization, using cryptographic hashing: Replaces the original value with a hashed value, preserving referential integrity.
 However, unlike two-way tokenization, a one-way method isn't reversible.
 The hash value is generated by using an SHA-256-based message authentication code (HMAC-SHA-256) on the input value.

 Masking: Replaces the original data with a specified character, either partially or completely.